-Academic writing follows specific guidelines to support scientific researches and claims.
+Academic writing follows specific guidelines to support scientific research and claims.
 For example, if we don’t follow the ideal paragraph length or word limit, an academic paper can lose its significance.
 Also, it doesn’t make sense to play with rules when your grades depend on them.

-On the flip side, the internet content doesn’t stick to any rules.
+On the flip side, internet content doesn’t stick to any rules.
 We often see updated SEO rules and content requirements for modern-day creative content.
 But, you’re allowed to think differently and express those ideas via words.

 You should use easy vocabulary and an easy-to-follow structure in creative writing to keep your reader hooked.

-Here’s a rule-of-thumb:
+Here’s a rule of thumb:

 Too long paragraphs on a website, and the reader might bounce back.
 Too short sections in an academic paper, and your professor will think you’re trying to be funny when you shouldn’t.